selflearnera3/Bioinformatics/README.md

 # Bioinformatics
-this is where I start learning bioinformatics
+this is where I start learning bioinformatics Linux system!!!